Hello, my name is Joy Furnival

-I have spent the last 12 years working to improve quality in the National Health Service (NHS) in the UK, including leading, in Liverpool, some of the pilot lean work in the NHS, which led to the development of ‘The Productive Ward’.
+I have spent the last 13 years working to improve quality in the National Health Service (NHS) in the UK.
+This has included leading, in Liverpool, some of the pilot lean work in the NHS, which led to the development of ‘The Productive Ward’.
 For five years, I led the first experiment of full organisational rollout of lean healthcare in the NHS, in Bolton, through the Bolton Improving Care System (BICS), delivering best possible care for patients.
 I have also led improvement work nationally across England and North Wales in the NHS Blood and Transplant service which contributed to reduced cost per unit and reduced defects, reducing costs for hospitals and allowing these savings to be re-invested in patient care.
 Following my thesis I worked a little in academia in senior leadership development and nationally at NHS Improvement/NHS England leading development programmes about improvement for NHS boards and executives.
 I also was the national site lead for the Vital Signs Lean programme at East Lancashire Hospitals NHS Trust.
 I am proud to say that I now lead the regulatory and improvement programme at the North West Ambulance Service.